wp-plugins/contentad/readme.txt

 The Content.ad Widget will start to work immediately; however, part of the optimization process involves learning which of your content performs the best.
 A certain number of impressions must be served before the widget is able to fully optimize and display the most effective content.

-= Does Content.ad work on web sites in any language? =

-Currently, the tool will work only on websites that are in the English language.
+= Does Content.ad work on web sites in any language? = Currently, the tool will only work properly on English language websites.

 = Will the widget slow down my site? =

-No. The content.ad widget is designed to load "asynchronously".
+No. The Content.ad widget is designed to load _"asynchronously"_.
 This means your page will load independently of the widget script.

+= I have sponsored content on my site with clicks but don’t see any revenue. = Revenue is based on actions not clicks.
+Sponsored content served through the system won't generate revenue unless the user performs a particular action on the advertisers site _(ex.
+Signs up for a service or purchases something)_.
+When this happens the payout is generally much better than what you expect to see from a pay-per-click advertisement.
+This means that you might need to let the widget run for a while to start seeing revenue.
-= I've configured my widget to display sponsored content but don't see any sponsored links appearing. =

-Content.ad only displays sponsored content on approved domains.
+= I've configured my widget to display sponsored content but don't see them in the widget. = Content.ad only displays sponsored content on approved domains.
 This means new sites could take 24 to 48 hours before sponsored content starts getting served.
-If for some reason your site is not approved to serve sponsored content, we will contact you and let you know why.
-Your Content.Ad account settings will indicate whether a domain has been approved.

-= I still don’t see ads on my site? =

-Content.ad related content sections are configured to only appear on post pages.
-Also make sure that you have javascript and cookies turned on.
-Ads should not appear on the front page of your site (generally a WordPress page or list of post summaries).
+Once your site has been reviewed you will be notified.

-= How do I control ad placement?=
+= How do I control ad placement? =

-Use the Content.Ad plugin widget settings.
-Hover over a widget name and you will see options Edit | Placement | Delete.
-Click on placement to indicate if you want the ads to appear before or after the post content.
-Ads can also appear in your WordPress sidebars or footers.
-Use the WordPress widget.

-= Can a I display ads on multiple blogs? =

-Yes.
-You’ll need to tell Content.Ad that you have multiple domains.
-Each widget is associated with a domain.
-When you create a new widget there is an opportunity to add a domain.

-= WordPress widgets and Content.Ad widgets oh my=

-Content.Ad refers to their ads or “links to related content” as widgets.
-These are different than WordPress widgets.
+On the Content.ad plugin widget settings page, hover over a widget name and you will an option for _"placement"_.
+Selecting this option will open a placement configuration page.
+Options include, showing the widget above your content, below your content, in a WordPress widget _(sidebar, footer etc.)_ and only showing it on certain types of pages like the homepage, category page or post pages.

-= Can I display Content.Ad content in a sidebar or footer? =

-Yes.
-Set the placement for a Content.Ad widget to “widget”.
-In your WordPress widget settings drag the Content.Ad widget into your sidebar or footer area.
+= Can I display Content.ad content in a sidebar or footer? = Yes.
+Set the placement for a Content.ad widget to _"widget"_.
+In your WordPress widget settings drag the Content.ad widget into your sidebar or footer area.

-The Content.Ad widget will display content from Content.Ad if 1) the current page is a post,  2)  placement for at least one Content.Ad widget set to "widget", and 3) exclusions for category or tag do not apply for this widget.
+= Does the Content.ad plugin work with Multisite? =
+Not at this time. [**Let us know**](https://getsatisfaction.com/contentad) if Multisite support is important to you.

 == Screenshots ==

-1. **Settings - Connect your blog to Content.Ad**
-2. **Another bold caption** - More of the caption

-== Known Issues ==

-1. Does not work with MultiSite
+1. **Easy signup and integration without leaving your WordPress blog.**

+2. **Placement settings - Create multiple widgets and show them in different places throughout your site.**

+3. **Multiple styling and configuration options to fit any site.**

+4. **Advanced analytics shows you how the widget is performing.**

 == Changelog ==

+= 1.1.0 =
+* Added support for pausing and activating Content.ad widgets.
+* Added different Content.ad units in different WordPress widgets.
+* Added options for showing on home and category pages.
+* Added cron job to remove deleted widgets from the page.

 = 1.0.3 =
 * Moved banner to correct directory to enable it to display on wordpress.org.